Handling Refresh Failures with PL/pgSQL Triggers

 except Exception as e:

-# the trigger, which advances retry_count and reschedules with
+# retry_count and reschedules (eventually MAX_RETRIES_EXCEEDED).

 cur.execute("""